Contact Us

 2. Freight goes into a separate container, on either a truck or train

-3. That shipment travels to the end point, or
+3. That shipment travels to the end point, OR:

 4. The shipment is transloaded again, from a train to a truck